TrainWeb.org Facebook Page

 by Chris Guenzler

-I drove to the Santa Ana station and parked in the parking structure then checked with the Amtrak agent who gave me the good news that it was a low-level train, so I bought a Business Class ticket for my return trip on Pacific Surfliner 579.
-The train was announced as being fifteen minutes late so I knew that we would have good train meets with all of the other trains on this trip.
+I drove to the Santa Ana station and parked then checked with the Amtrak agent who gave me the good news that it was a low-level train, so bought a Business Class ticket for my return trip on Pacific Surfliner 579.
+The train was announced as being fifteen minutes late so good train meets were guaranteed.

-The rear side of the Santa Ana sign in the station courtyard.
+The rear of the Santa Ana sign in the station courtyard.

-Pacific Surfliner 572 arrived in Santa Ana and I boarded the Great Dome for my trip to Solana Beach.
+Pacific Surfliner 572 arrived and I boarded the Great Dome for my trip to Solana Beach.

-The train left Santa Ana and I was on my way to Solana Beach.
+The train departed and I was on my way to Solana Beach.

-The train took the restricted curve south of Santa Ana then our engineer opened it up to 90 MPH.
+Rounding the restricted curve south of Santa Ana after which the engineer opened it up to 90 MPH.

 One of the two remaining blimp hangars in Tustin.